Red Rice with Jumbo Shrimp Recipe

-A day like today, where I wanted to listen to more music than I did cook I grabbed a Dallas brew from Lakewood Brewing Co., threw fellow Dallas St. Mark’s alumni Boz Scaggs on the Sonos, and quickly pulled together this red rice and jumbo shrimp dish.
+A day like today, where I wanted to listen to more music than I did cook, I grabbed a Dallas brew from Lakewood Brewing Co., threw fellow Dallas St. Mark’s alumni Boz Scaggs on the Sonos, and quickly pulled together this red rice and jumbo shrimp recipe.
 If you’re ever in Dallas I highly recommend the Brewery Tour at Lakewood.

 This dish also works with other grains and brown rice versions.
 I’ve made this dish with farro if you want to fancy this up, but rice would be my recommendation again for the taste, costs, and no fuss factor.

 Great beats, better eats.
-Enjoy this red rice with jumbo shrimp recipe!
+Enjoy this red rice recipe often!